RenoFi/salesforce-pub-sub-api-rb/README.md

 # events will appear here as soon as you perform any operations on the UI
 ```

+**Don't forget to add your own configurations in a new `.env.local` file.
+It's required to have it set with your SF configs/credentials**

 ## Useful documentation
 1. [Change Data Capture docs](https://trailhead.salesforce.com/content/learn/modules/change-data-capture)